 “Bolshevik terror crept out of European Russia like a biblical pestilence, months before Dzerzhinsky publicly declare ‘We stand for organised terror’ and an official government terror campaign was formalised by the order ‘On Red Terror’ in September 1918.
 Arbitrary arrests, mass shootings, torture and imprisonment were an integral element of Bolshevik policy long before anti-Bolshevik armies gathered.”

-1. The Red Terror was a two-year period of coercion, violence and extra-legal killing by the Bolshevik regime.
-It was developed and implemented during mid-1918.
+1. The Red Terror was a two-year period of coercion, violence and extra-legal killing by the CHEKA, starting in 1918.

-4. The Terror targeted a range of groups including suspected counter-revolutionaries, Whites, tsarists, liberals, clergy and peasants who resisted Bolshevik policies.
+3. The Terror targeted suspected counter-revolutionaries, including Whites, tsarists, liberals, clergy and kulaks.